 Including ceramics in your recycling bin can lead to unwanted consequences.
 Ceramics don’t break down easily in recycling facilities.
 This can cause problems by damaging the equipment used for recycling.

-When workers handle recycled materials, they may face danger from sharp edges or broken ceramic pieces.
-If you’re unsure what to do with old or unused ceramics, think about donating them instead of throwing them away.
+Workers who handle recycled materials may be exposed to sharp edges or broken ceramic pieces.
+If you’re unsure what to do with old or unused ceramics, consider donating them instead of throwing them away.

 Certain Bulky Plastic Items

-Dealing with bulky plastic items can be a confusing venture.
-Regular recycling bins at home can’t take big items such as outdoor furniture or laundry baskets.
-Oversized items like outdoor furniture or laundry baskets require special treatment.
-However, the available options depend on the rules and capabilities of your local community.
+Dealing with bulky plastic items can be confusing.
+Regular home recycling bins can’t take big items such as outdoor furniture or laundry baskets, and oversized items require special treatment.
+However, your local community’s rules and capabilities determine your options.

 Some towns have special programs for disposing of these items, while others send them to landfills because of their large size and complex structure.
 Before throwing away these products with your regular trash, ask your waste management service about specific collection events or alternative disposal options.